numbtunes/FONT-PACK-1/README.md

  WELCOME TO MY FONT PACK!!
 ---------------------------
-- all fonts are royalty free and can be used in paid work, (attribution not required but is appreciated)

 ┊     ┊     ┊       ┊   ┊   ˚✩ ⋆｡˚ ✩ °   ┊ ˚ ✩.    ┊     ┊
 ┊     ┊     ┊       ┊ .✫ °                        ┊        ⊹ ┊     ┊